gorilla/mux/README.md

 r.AddMiddlewareFunc(amw.Middleware)
 ```

 Note: The handler chain will be stopped if your middleware doesn't call `next.ServeHTTP()` with the corresponding parameters.
 This can be used to abort a request if the middleware writer wants to.
+Middlewares *should* write to `ResponseWriter` if they *are* going to terminate the request, and they *should not* write to `ResponseWriter` if they *are not* going to terminate it.

 ## Full Example